-- A wide range of topics including leadership, communication, managing change and innovation, learning and development, and performance management. - In your final year of study, you may have the opportunity to complete an internship project within a host organisation on a specific human resource challenge.

-You can study a minor in Human Resource Management within a range of different bachelor's degrees alongside your other studies of choice.
+- A wide range of topics including leadership, communication, managing change and innovation, learning and development, and performance management. - Option for a final-year internship. - You can study a minor in Human Resource Management within a range of different bachelor's degrees alongside your other studies of choice.